-Cycling and food are two of passions of mine.
+Cycling and food are two of my passions.
 Sometimes I wonder if the main reason for the former is to create a calorie deficit that excuses my intake of the latter.

 |View from the hot seat|

 I recently had the privilege of enjoying Dinner on the Pass in The Sheraton hotel’s One Square kitchen.
-The cycling equivalent of this foodie experience would be to ride in a pro-team car that’s driving alongside the peloton: sitting at the pass, watching the kitchen work at full steam; the brigade of chefs in perfect synchronisation, gathered around their leader, selflessly doing his bidding, preparing the ground for a team’s grand victory (and at the feed zone the musettes held more promise than energy gels and rice cakes).
+The cycling equivalent of this foodie experience would be to ride in a pro-team car that’s driving alongside the peloton: sitting at the pass, watching the kitchen work at full steam; the brigade of chefs in perfect synchronisation, gathered around their leader, selflessly doing his bidding, preparing the ground for a team’s grand victory; at the feed zone, the musettes hold more promise than energy gels and rice cakes.

 In this peloton, Sheraton Executive Chef, Malcolm Webster, is patron, running his kitchen in a manner that’s surprisingly calm yet clearly effective: beware fans of the swearing and sweating kitchen cliché, you might be disappointed.

-In fact, my previous experience of a hotel kitchen was a stint, many moons ago, as a kitchen porter in Edinburgh’s George Hotel – an experience of grovelling, sweating, anger-filled heat that put me off catering-as-profession for good.
-The experience was something on the same grovelling, gruesome level as Orwell’s Down and Out in Paris and London.
-Suffice to say the plungeur’s life was not for me.
+My previous experience of a hotel kitchen was a stint, many moons ago, as a porter in Edinburgh’s George Hotel – a mess of grovelling, sweating, anger-filled heat akin to Orwell’s Down and Out in Paris and London put me off catering-as-profession for good.
+The plungeur’s life was not for me.

 |The queen stage|

-So as I sat at the shining marble-slab of a pass, feeling like a cross between Greg Wallace and Mr Creosote, Chef Webster dished up a six-course menu that was perfectly balanced, like the route of week-long stage race.
+So, as I sat at the shining marble-slab of a pass, feeling like a cross between Greg Wallace and Mr Creosote, Chef Webster dished up a six-course menu that was perfectly balanced, like the route of week-long, cycling stage race.

 The dénouement was a final flourish dessert called Pudding on the Pass, like laps of the Champs Elysees, had Salvador Dali been the original Paris city-planner (imagine using a spoon to pick your way through the remains of a sweet shop that’s been dropped from a great height, and you’re only halfway to getting it).